 The base station is louder than the vacuum when using the self-empty function with a peak volume of 68.5 dBA.

 However, the pathing and positioning are the major pain points.
 Despite using a LIDAR sensor, this vacuum's behavior is more reminiscent of vSLAM (visual simultaneous localization and mapping) models like the iRobot Roomba j9+.
-This is because the vacuum needs to roam around the room to properly position itself, resulting in bizarre pathing at times and a tendency for the vacuum to get lost.
+This is because the vacuum needs to roam around the room to properly position itself, resulting in bizarre pathing and a tendency for the vacuum to get lost.

 The Dreame L40 Ultra does a good job sealing in fine particles despite lacking a HEPA filter.
 That said, some fine particles may escape around the vacuum's body.